btaba/quantum-optimization-and-rl/misc/deep-learning-2016.md

 ## PCA

-Lossy linear compression of m points X, solved by taking getting top-k eigenvectors of X^T X corresponding to top-k eigenvalues - call this matrix D. The compression is c = D^T x, and the decompression is x = Dc.
+Lossy linear compression of m points X, solved by taking top-k eigenvectors of X^T X corresponding to top-k eigenvalues - call this matrix D. The compression is c = D^T x, and the decompression is x = Dc.

 # Chapter 3 - Probability